darklaunch/darklaunch.com/blog/php-run-command-as-sudo-without-changing-any-apache-settings.md

 Here is how to run a php script as sudo without changing apache settings.

-Save the following snippet as <em>receiver.sh</em>.
+Save the following snippet as `receiver.sh`.
 This will act as the receiving script to run commands with sudo permissions.

 ```sh
 #!/bin/bash